— My Celebration & Covid-19 —

-Many venues advise or require clients to take out insurance precisely to protect them from the cost of any unseen disruption to their event.
+DG: Many venues advise or require clients to take out insurance precisely to protect them from the cost of any unseen disruption to their event.
 Where clients are able to make a valid claim on their insurance it makes sense for them to do so.
 Clearly this also means that you have more options in terms of re-booking your event.

-Q; Why have I been asked to pay my deposit this year if my event is postponed to next year?
+Q: Why have I been asked to pay my deposit this year if my event is postponed to next year?

-Q; My celebration is scheduled for September and I will be happy for it to proceed so long as guidance allows.
+Q; I will be happy for my Celebration to proceed once lockdown is over, so long as guidance allows.
 What should I expect from my supplier and venues?

 More importantly, venues should be able to offer you alternatives for higher risk guests so that, for example, elderly grandparents can still be a part of your day.
-At Dine, we offer clients a range of options in this respect, including the ability to have the equivalent meal delivered anywhere in the UK with a bottle of prosecco, via our service at www.dinedelivered.co.uk Our Event Managers can also arrange live streaming of your ceremony and speeches.
+For example, we offer clients a range of options in this respect, including the ability to have the equivalent meal delivered anywhere in the UK with a bottle of prosecco, via our service at www.dinedelivered.co.uk.
+Our Event Managers can also arrange live streaming of your ceremony and speeches.

 Q: Can I reduce my guest numbers if restrictions allow for smaller gatherings?

 MJ: We did find in September 2020 that we were able to requote* & then deliver a small number of weddings for 30 guests.
 However, the uncertainty around restrictions lifting and what conditions may be on the day, made planning and delivery a challenge for all involved.
 Whereas we are willing to work with clients to find solutions that work for everyone, moving the contract to an alternative date is in most cases the safest option.